Automate Revenue Recognition: A Guide for Software Companies

 The beauty of subscription-based models is the recurring revenue.
 But, it also means you can't just recognize all the revenue upfront.
 You need systems in place to track the subscription period and recognize revenue gradually as the service is provided.

-Estimate Variable Consideration
+Estimating Variable Consideration Accurately

 Discounts, rebates, and performance bonuses – these are all examples of variable consideration.
 You need to factor these in when calculating revenue, which can be tricky since you're essentially estimating how much you'll actually receive.